A-Ribeiro/smartphone-parish-app/README.md

 This Package has algorithms and libraries needed to create and publish online smartphone application with features to aid the information delivery related to Catholic Parish.

-Create yourself an android smartphone app to your parish with: news, group that belongs to your parish information, information about the parish itself, asking for pray section,  digital documents (guides, novena), music scripts listing and music chords.
+Create yourself an android smartphone app to your parish with: news, group that belongs to your parish, information about the parish itself, asking for pray section,  digital documents (guides, novena), music scripts listing and music chords.

-Watch the videos that explain the details.
+Watch the [videos](#videos) that explain the details.

 Site(Pt-BR): https://sites.google.com/site/smartphoneparishapp/